tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

    across.
 This means that it is possible to copy datasets, for example to long-term storage systems, without fear of loosing metadata.

-3. dtool supports several storage systems including both file system and Amazon S3 object storage.
-This make it possible to copy datasets between different storage systems without having to learn the specifics (and quirks) of the storage systems.
+3. dtool supports several storage systems including both filesystem and Amazon S3 object storage.
+This make it possible to copy datasets between different storage systems without having to learn the specifics (and quirks) of the various storage systems.

 ## Creating a dataset

-So far we have been illustrating the benefits of packaging data and metadata into a unified whole using an existing dataset.
+So far the use and benefits of dtool have been illustrated using an existing dataset.
 Now we will go through the process of creating a dataset.

 The creation of a dataset happens in three stages: